 We can sometimes offer limited technical advice but it’s far better if you think of ways to use (or expand) your own networks to solve the problem.

 Let’s say you’re having trouble with your community garden.
 Maybe there’s someone else nearby who’s worked in a community project like yours before?
 Could you approach the local Men’s Shed or a nearby carpenter for offcuts to use as stakes?
 Is there an internet forum you could join?
 Maybe you could ask someone at the local nursery about how to get rid of cabbage moths?
 Questions like that will win the day for your garden and they’ll build the long lasting, deep rooted connections that make a community strong.

-We also strongly suggest you factor in a 5 year maintenance budget in your application.
+We also strongly suggest you factor in a 5 year maintenance budget in your application if your project is not going to be built on City of Melville land.
 Say your picnic bench needs re-varnishing every 6 months, or your nature play needs re-mulching and re-planting, allow for this over a 5 year period.

 We’re halfway through and we’ve run out of money/supplies.
 Can the City give us more?
 It’s for a good cause.